 There seems to have been a shift in the roles and responsibilities of a leader.
 Words such as care, empathy, compassion, and LOVE were not to be spoken while behind the doors of a workplace.
-Not only are leaders now supposed to practice pathos, but these are the traits that set certain leaders apart, creating “the best leaders to work for”.
+Not only are leaders now supposed to be emotionally attuned, but these are the traits that set certain leaders apart, creating “the best leaders to work for”.

 Let’s break it down.

 Why does showing empathy and care for your employees ACTUALLY matter so much?

 Leaders who get to know their employees are better able to tailor recognition efforts and personalize the experience to the individual.
 For example, when you know which of your employees are extroverts and which are introverts, you can provide recognition appropriate for their personality types, given that extroverts often like to be rewarded publicly and introverts likely prefer to be recognized in a small group or privately, (Bruce Jones, “Great Leaders Show Genuine Care for Their Teams”, 2017).

 Okay, that seems fair, getting to know your people helps you lead them in the way most suitable for their learning styles, appreciation preferences, etc.

 But does practicing care for your employees really set you apart?
 Can a leader be merely transactional and still gain the respect from their “followers”?

 However, if those were our two options…someone who cares about you personally and someone who treats everything as a transaction, I would be willing to bet you would go with the empathetic leader.

 We asked Nick Riggio, President of Logical Systems, LLC this question.